-When I tell people that I don’t plan my trips, they usually say that they don’t believe me.
+When I tell people that I don’t plan my trips, they usually don’t believe me.
 And when I think about it, perhaps they’re right.

 In fact, long term travelers like me actually have lots of plans, but they’re not the concrete itinerary that most people think is what constitutes a plan.
-Being spontaneous and free with where you go, what you see, and when, is great, but you do need to have some broad brush strokes of ideas to actually get you there.
+Being spontaneous and free with where you go, what you see, and when, is great, but you often need some broad brush strokes of ideas to actually get you there.

-So while for me, the most worthwhile kind of traveling doesn’t involve booking too many plane and train tickets or reserving accommodation ahead of time, there is still a fair bit of planning involved.
-If you’re leaning towards an unstructured, follow-your-nose kind of trip then here are the steps I recommend that you do actually plan before you go.
+So while for me, the most worthwhile kind of travel doesn’t involve booking too many plane and train tickets or reserving accommodation ahead of time, there is still a bit of planning involved.
+If you’re leaning towards an unstructured, follow-your-nose kind of trip then here are the steps I recommend you do actually plan before you go.

 #1: Plan Who You’re Going to Go With